bertybuttface/addons/zititunneller/DOCS.md

 ### Option: `jwt`

-The content of the jwt file you can download from the ZAC or your controller returns after creating a new identity.
+The content of the jwt file you can download from the ZAC (OpenZiti Administration Console) or your controller returns after creating a new identity.

-## Development
-**IMPORTANT:** *You need to adjust the version number in `zititunneller/config.yaml` manually!*

 ## Authors & contributors